pulumi/docs/content/docs/clouds/aws/guides/eks.md

 [`skipDefaultNodeGroup`](/registry/packages/eks/api-docs/cluster/#skipdefaultnodegroup_nodejs)
 as `true` to the `eks.Cluster` constructor.
 Additional node groups may then be created by [creating an `eks.NodeGroupV2`](/registry/packages/eks/api-docs/nodegroupv2) explicitly.
-In both cases, you are likely to want to configure IAM roles for your worker nodes explicitly, which can besupplied to your EKS cluster using the [`instanceRole`](/registry/packages/eks/api-docs/cluster/#instancerole_nodejs) or [`instanceRoles`](/registry/packages/eks/api-docs/cluster/#instanceroles_nodejs) properties.
+In both cases, you would likely want to configure IAM roles for your worker nodes explicitly, which can be supplied to your EKS cluster using the [`instanceRole`](/registry/packages/eks/api-docs/cluster/#instancerole_nodejs) or [`instanceRoles`](/registry/packages/eks/api-docs/cluster/#instanceroles_nodejs) properties.